Typical event handler scenario

 She starts recording and closes the message:

 She then stops the recording.
 TruClient recorded a navigation step and the close step.
 Suzy is only interested in the close step.
+She will define the close step as the handler.

 To create the function from the close step, she selects the step, right clicks to open the context menu, and selects Group Into > New Function.